Prince Edward Island oysters shells and quahogs fresh off the sea

 Hotels:

-Hotels on Prince Edward Island * you can book here.
+Hotels on Prince Edward Island * you can book here, for example.

 - Charlottetown PEI restaurants